 PB: No, I was the worst at both of those things.
 I studied media production and film in college after I left school.
 My mom and my sister always said you, need something to fall back on.
 I said the only other thing I see myself doing is film.
 I went to college and dropped out, and thought fuck coming out of university just to get a degree in film with no experience.
 I thought, I’m more likely to make it in music, and if I do that I’ll find my own films.
 And that’s what I done.
 Got a record deal, funded my first short film and that got me my first feature film, Ill Manors.
 It’s almost done.

-You sang with Elton John last year.
+You sang.
 How surreal and weird was that?

 PB: It was fucking weird man.
 You feel like you don’t deserve to be there.
 If you’re humble, you’re like, I should not be here.
 I still feel that way.
 I won’t have anyone tell me that I don’t deserve the things I’m getting.
 With the same breath I’ll never say that I’m special.
 I’ll never say that I’m better than anybody else because I’m being given these opportunities.
 I honestly feel like I’ve somehow fooled the world.
 I guess that’s how you keep some normality.
 Keep your feet on the ground.
 I’ve worked hard, and I’m gonna be in The Sweeney and that’s great.
 But the job hasn’t started yet.
 I haven’t completed that mission.
 It’s a mission that I have to properly prepare for – make sure that I’m the fucking best I can be when I do that.
 If I act like I’m a fucking star, I’m gonna be shit and embarrass myself.
 The only way you can do that is being humble.